 How to get to Flores Island

-First you will need to book a domestic flight from Bali to Flores – Labuan Bajo.
+First, you will need to book a domestic flight from Bali to Flores – Labuan Bajo.
 Labuan Bajo is the starting point for your trip to Komodo Islands.
 The domestic flights can be somewhat unpredictable and often get cancelled and delayed.
-Four people in our tour group traveled 24 hours instead of 2 hours, due to terrible experiences with Lion Air and flying from Jakarta.
+Four people in our tour group travelled 24 hours instead of 2 hours, due to terrible experiences with Lion Air and flying from Jakarta.

 We booked our flights on Traveloka and took NAM AIR, which took 45 min from Denpasar to Labuan Bajo.
 The tickets cost us around $150 USD each for return flights.
 We decided to book the flights a day prior to our tour and a day after.
 I strongly recommend you do the same, we had to wait around on people who arrived on the same day and hence our tour starting 3 hours later than it should.

 When booking hotels in Labuan Bajo, be prepared for terrible smells, poor breakfasts and early wake-up calls from their three mosques.
 We stayed in two different places and both had the above shortcomings.
 The mosques were actually very intense and one had calls to prayer (and probably other chanting too) going on all day.
 We found out that both of those hotels are actually in the middle of this mosque triangle.

 It doesn’t matter so much where you stay in Labuan Bajo, I’d suggest you focus more on the quality of the hotel instead of location.
 There is not so much to explore in this town and you will be grateful you didn’t have any early mosque wake-up calls before or after your tours.

 Labuan Bajo is your starting point for the tour.
 No matter if you select multiple day-tours or overnight, live-aboard tours, you will spend at least a day or two in this town.

 These are the places you should definitely check out while you’re there: